How does Oglethorpe determine your financial need?

-Your financial need is the difference between what it costs to go to Oglethorpe and what you are expected to pay.
+What the heck is financial need?
+What does that even mean?
+Financial need is the difference between what it costs to go to Oglethorpe and what you are expected to contribute (read: pay).

 - Students from Georgia, living on-campus or off-campus living in an apartment: $54,970